aphexgil/readme-utility/README.md

 ## Usage

-Respond to all the questions honestly.
-You could use it to generate a README for any project.
+Respond honestly and thoroughly to all the questions.
+It could be used to generate a README for any sort of project.

+To view a walkthrough video, visit https://drive.google.com/file/d/13CTgFmYoAdBemzXlG3jjMAf2yIRH2_6F

 ## Credits